-Use the Web Configurator to configure and manage the Switch using Nebula Control Center (NCC) in cloud mode or configure and manage the Switch directly in standalone mode.
+Use the Web Configurator to configure and manage the Switch directly in standalone mode or use Nebula Control Center (NCC) to configure and manage the Switch in cloud mode.
 The Nebula Control Center (NCC) is an alternative cloud-based network management system that allows you to remotely manage and monitor the Switch.
 You may also access a minimized version of the Web Configurator in cloud mode.